777arc/PySDR/content/cyclostationary.rst

 Note the y-axis, there is way less energy in the CAF this time.
 The specific patterns we see above are less important at the moment, and will make more sense after we study the SCF in the next section.

 One thing we can do is calculate the CAF over a range of alphas, and at each alpha we can find the power in the CAF, by taking its magnitude and taking either the sum or average (doesn't make a difference in this case).
 Then if we plot these powers over alpha, we should see spikes at the cyclic frequencies within our signal.
-The following code adds the for loop, and uses an alpha step size of 0.005 Hz (note that this will take a long time to run!):
+The following code adds a :code:`for` loop, and uses an alpha step size of 0.005 Hz (note that this will take a long time to run!):

 .. code-block:: python